resque/resque-unique_by_arity/README.md

 ## Important Note

+See `lib/resque/unique_by_arity/configuration.rb` for all config options.
+Only a smattering of what is available is documented in this README.

+## Most Important Note

 You must configure this gem *after* you define the perform class method in your job or an error will be raised thanks to `perform` not having been defined yet.

 Example: